jerng/studies/_lang/README.md

 | operator from SNOBOL 4, 1967

+SUBJECT PATTERN IFMATCHED(GOHERE) IFNOT(GOHERE) ( SNOBOL )

+FUN NAME PATTERN : BRANCH   ( ML 1973, for LCF, where Caml had -> in 1985 )
+    | PATTERN    : BRANCH

+Isabelle descends from LCF ... so it is sort of a sibling tech to ML which also descends from LCF.
+ML implemented pattern matching using the `case:bock, case:block` syntax, which OCaml and Haskell adapted into `case->block,case->block`, and so you see it in Rust as `case => block`.

 native BNF ; consider SNOBOL
 native REGEXC ; consider AWK

 =~      regex match ( Perl )
 !=~     negated

 Context free grammar : SNOBOL, Raku ( Perl 6 )